Preparing for a multiple mini interview (MMI)? Read on for tips on how to prepare and practice MMI questions.

 Knowing how to practice for the MMI is tricky, as there are many things you need to know to perform your best on interview day.
 We’ll review practice MMI questions and answers and provide a list you can use to direct your preparation.

-Let’s take a look at two MMI practice questions and answers.
+Let’s take a look at some MMI practice questions and answers.

 Why did you apply to this school?